mhimanshu0101/Martial-Himanshu-Portfolio/README.md

 I am learning this with Tanay pratap on his youtube channel and neog.camp

-I am working on this because I want to explore new skills in my career to be front-end developer and I am enjoying it.
+when I am free from my work you can find me working on frontend development, system designing, writing technical thoughts on blogs.

-For now, I have 2 years and 8 months of working experience as backend developer.
-I work at stoxxistudio.com which is Qontigo.com stoxx analysis tool along with Indxx.com
+I have 3+ years of working experience as backend developer/ full-stack development.
+I work at stoxxistudio.com tool which helps trader and analysts to visualize trading strategy wrt historical data across global stock markets.

-My skills for now:
+My skills:
 1. Python
 2. Django
 3. GIT